altruios/namshubettulpa/public/namshubettuple/interludes.md

 "O::Speak of the devil"
-~Uri watched the door open and the dog hesitate at the threshold~ ~He saw himself reach forward and let the dog sniff his hand~ ~A few scratches later the dog was on a leash and followed into the truck outside.~ "O::I'm going to let you think for a bit - get too noisy or rowdy - you go back to this, understand" ~Uri did, and he considered for a moment.~
+~Uri watched the door open and the dog hesitate at the threshold~ ~He saw himself reach forward and let the dog sniff his hand~ ~A few scratches later the dog was on a leash and followed into the truck outside~ "O::I'm going to let you think for a bit - get too noisy or rowdy - you go back to this, understand" ~Uri did, and he considered for a moment~
 'who are you?'
 "O::Ozmind, your friend."
 'I know no Ozmind'
 "O::I was attacked, I had to do some drastic things to survive..."
-*Ozmind put the keys in the ignition.*
+*Ozmind put the keys in the ignition*
-~The truck roared to life - then was quickly going slowly down the snowy mountain road.~ "O::Al-tok got to me, he... killed me, in a way."
+~The truck roared to life - then was quickly going slowly down the snowy mountain road~ "O::Al-tok got to me, he... killed me, in a way."
 'How?'
-"O::One of my students, had a nasty namshub on his head, only it wasn't my student...
+"O::One of my students, had a nasty namshub on their head, only it wasn't my student...
 Not anymore."
 'So why me?'
 "O::You? you and me were best buds...
 But I had to take every bit of me from you, and everyone else for that matter to survive.
 I'm mostly what other's saw in me now, bits of the original escaped... bits."
-~Further down the mountain road a small orange glow emanated through the snow fall below~ ~Ozmind stepped on the gas.~
+~Further down the mountain road a small orange glow emanated through the snow fall below~ ~Ozmind stepped on the gas~
 'Where are we going?'
 "O::New York, Flanagan will know something... he should know."
 'Right - just give up all our work?'
 "O::It's not giving up - it's..."
-~They drove in silence in a time.~
+~They drove in silence in a time~
 "O::It should be given up, we aren't meant to leave..."
 ~The truck sped up ever so slightly~
 "O::If we made it there - and existed..."